CueSync/cuesync.github.io/site/content/2.0/examples.md

 CueSync offers two layout options for displaying the transcript: `stacked` and `paragraph`, with `stacked` being the default.

-Users can switch between these layouts at any time from the Settings menu.
+Users can switch between these layouts at any time from the Settings panel.

 As a developer, you can also set a default layout for your users using the `layout` attribute on the `<cue-sync>` element.
 This attribute accepts the values `'stacked'` or `'paragraph'`, respectively, to choose